lightning/bolts/11-payment-encoding.md

 ## Requirements

-A writer MUST include `amount` if payments will be refused if less than than that.
+A writer MUST include `amount` if payments will be refused if less than that.
 A writer MUST encode `amount` as a positive decimal integer with no leading zeroes, SHOULD use the shortest representation possible.